As the series known as The Fastest show on H-2-O starts Churning up the water with Thar roostertails again…

-In 2019, go Fast Turn Left Racing located in Maple valley, WA, and owned by Greg and Brian O’farrell reportedly raced a brand new Unlimited Hydroplane as the U-99.9 Carstars Miss rock with Dustin Echols at it’s controls beginning at Seafair.
+In 2019, go Fast Turn Left Racing located in Maple valley, WA, and owned by Greg and Brian O’farrell reportedly raced a brand new Unlimited Hydroplane as the U-99.9 Carstars Miss rock with Brian Perkins at it’s controls beginning at Seafair.
 As the Mis Rock of Seattle Radio Station KISW 99.9FM is a longtime staple of Warshington’ Unlimited Hydroplanes History.

 Thus I’m making the leap and Arse-suming that this year’s U-21 with veteran Skipper Brian Perkins at it’s controls is the same Hull?
 Since it’s also noted that gunnar O’Farrell may share driving duties with Perkins.
 As I’m guessing we won’t see this Hydro’ until the Tri Cities Seattle races…